 North Eugene represents something closer to the mainstream, and its neighborhoods have a much more suburban feel.
 With that said, Cal Young and Harlow are two of Eugene’s most livable neighborhoods.
 Sheldon High School isn’t too far behind South Eugene, ranked in the top 50 among Oregon high schools.

-River Road is also worth your consideration.
+River Road and Santa Clara are also worth your consideration.
 The south section shares the quirky charm and eclectic population of neighborhoods like Amazon and Friendly but with significantly less expensive housing.
 The Willamette River is of course nearby, with plenty of parks and walking and biking paths, making this an obvious destination for families.

 The Best Places for Families in Bend